adamoutler/adamoutler/README.md

   Integrations for complex setups with custom sensors, device tracking, and event triggers for complete control.

 - **Security**
-  Mobile security and reverse engineering for Android and IoT, providing tools and guides for a secure ecosystem.
+  Embedded security, reverse engineering for IoT, and tools for creating a secure ecosystem.

 ### 🔗 Links & Resources